Property Manager Locksmith Checklist (Sarasota & Suncoast)

 #### Lockbox alternative

 For some portfolios, a coded lockbox per unit (with a master that only the manager and PrimeLock24 dispatcher know) reduces lockout-call frequency by 70–90%.
-Cost: ~$30 per unit for the lockbox, ~$15 to set up.
+Cost: a modest per-unit cost for the lockbox and a small setup charge.
 Pays back in 1–2 avoided after-hours service calls per year.

 Lost keys / compromised key inventory